 It’s an exhilarating feeling flying in a small plane, as you can feel every little bump and shift in wind.

 There was nothing to feel concerned about though, as Alex was an expert pilot, and he made the entire flight smooth as butter.

-Gigantic valleys came into view all around us, and we could only dream about the trekking opportunities that must be all around Kluane National Park.
+Gigantic valleys came into view all around us, and we could only dream about the trekking opportunities that must be all around Kluane National Park and Reserve.

 We flew only a few hundred metres above the forest below us, and Alex told us that occasionally they spot bears.

 Kluane National Park is home to a hugely diverse grizzly population, but we weren’t lucky on this day to spot any.